 Through GLCCI, farmers received one-on-one technical assistance to identify objectives for their cover crop use, select the right cover crops and crop rotations for their operations and plant and terminate cover crops in a timely manner.

-Winter peas are one of the many crops that can be used as a cover crop.
 "Cover crops are best when used as part of a systems approach to farming,” Watts said.
 “Having experienced technical assistance from someone who knows how to build a successful conservation cropping system is absolutely necessary to achieve the farm objectives through cover crops.
 This is the kind of service we provided through GLCCI.”